 You'll see that any board you have on your account will have a menu at the top.
 Here you'll see your basic options, most of which we'll cover later on, but for now we'll need to click 'Add Card'.
 This opens a window out with some options broken down into three sections:

 The first, 'Build Your Own' is for, unsurprisingly, building your own reports.
 We're going to use the option at the top of the list, 'Report'.

 The card is added to your board and you'll immediately be able to start tweaking the settings to build the report you want to see.
 To start, let's take a look at the 'Settings' tab:

-What we want to see in this report is both actual and forecasted data for our example organisation for the financial year, but broken down into monthly periods.
-In this case, our example organisation's year end is March, so we'll need to:
+What we want to see in this report is both actual and forecasted data for our example organization for the financial year, but broken down into monthly periods.
+In this case, our example organization's year end is March, so we'll need to:

 - Select the organization in question